The Golden Circle : The perfect trip for a short stay

 Photo: Overview of the National Park of Thingvellir

-What makes Thingvellir National Park so interesting is among others its history.
+What makes Thingvellir rift valley so interesting is among others its history.
 This place is known as being the first place of the oldest representative parliament still ongoing today: the Icelandic “Althingi”.
 This is the Icelandic word for parliament.

 This parliament gathered the different clans of the island in the 9th century.